paranox/space-engineers-survival-progressively-less-likely/README.md

 ## The idea of it

+Basically you need to get off-planet for silver, to the nearby moon for gold, and to other planets for whatever you don't reliably get where you started.
+Moons with an atmopshere have weak winds.

+### EarthLike Start
-With these mods the EarthLike has really poor access to anything but the basic construction ores, plus cobalt and magnesium.
+Breathable atmosphere, rich in basic construction ores plus plenty of cobalt and magnesium.
 You want to get to orbit for good sources of silver in asteroids.
-Then to the Moon for gold, to MarsLike for Platinum, and either Triton or Alien planets for Uranium.
+Then to the Moon for gold, to MarsLike for Platinum, and either Triton or Alien planets for Uraninite.

-Roughly the same logic applies to other planets but they have other challenges as well.
-Mars is a harsh start with the lack of oxygen.
-You need to pretty quickly find ice inside suface boulders and you won't find cobalt easily until you have Jump Drives.
-Alien planet has an unbreathable oxygen atmosphere with a fairly strong gravity field, but similarly has few sources of cobalt, which it's moon Titan does has near the surface.
-Triton has plentiful uranium and a breathable atmosphere but a very high gravity.
+### MarsLike Start
+A really harsh start with weak winds the lack of oxygen - you need to quickly find ice inside surface boulders or on the ground.
+While Platinum is plentiful and found closer to surface, Cobalt is scarce and deeper.
+Same as on Earth starts you need to get to the moon Titan for reliable source of gold.
+Titan also has plentiful Magnesium.

+### Alien Start
+Has an unbreathable oxygen atmosphere with a fairly strong gravity field and strong winds.
+Rich in Silver, Uraninite and basic construction ores, but less plentiful cobalt compared to EarthLike.
+It's moon Titan has some cobalt very near the surface.

+### Triton Start
+Breathable atmosphere but a very high gravity and not too strong winds.
+Relatively rich in basic construction ores plus Uraninite but also has notable amounts of Gold as well since it has no moon.
+Getting off this planet is a challenge but once you do you'll be rather well equipped.

 ## Planetary modifications
 I've changed gravity and atmosphere parameters on most planets other than EarthLike.